devonfw-tutorials/tutorial-compiler/documentation/Development.md

 ```
 If you want to pass arguments to this method, you have to do this in the header of the 'run' method and in the call of the method.

+## Choose the tutorial and the environment

+### Environment
+flag: '-e'
+value: 'katacoda', 'console'

+If you don't pass arguments to the file, it will run all environments.

+#### example
+'bash localBuildRun.sh -e katacoda -e console'

+### Playbook
+flag: '-p'
+value: foldername of the tutorial

+'bash localBuildRun.sh -p cobigen-cli'